SpectroCoin/WordPress-WooCommerce-Bitcoin-Payment-Gateway-Plugin/README.txt

 For Developers: Added documentation with parameters and return variables before every function

+Version 1.3.0 MINOR (07/31/2023):

+Fixed: Replaced hardcoded order statuses in plugin settings.

+Added: Custom order statuses created manually or using plugins will appear in SpectroCoin settings menu.

 == Frequently Asked Questions ==

 Can I use this plug-in on more than one sites?